 The use of DES products does not guarantee the successful passage of the certification exam.
 CBDCE and ADCES do not endorse any preparatory or review materials for the CDCES or BC-ADM exams, except for those published by CBDCE & ADCES.

-For last week’s practice question, we quizzed participants on type 1 and food insecurity.
-About two thirds of respondents chose the best answer.
+For last week’s practice question, we quizzed participants on what steps to address an elevated A1C.
+56% of respondents chose the best answer.
 We want to clarify and share this important information, so you can pass it on to people living with diabetes and your colleagues, plus prepare for exam success!

 Before we start though, if you don’t want any spoilers and haven’t tried the question yet, you can answer it below: Answer Question